 - Make supermarket trips fun: Give your youngster a budget and challenge them to go to the supermarket and buy a list of necessities.
 Ask them to figure out how to buy everything on your list each week while staying within your budget.

 - Play simulation games with them: Sims, Life and Monopoly are examples of simulation games that might push them to make difficult financial decisions in a low-stakes scenario.

 How to teach your kids about money from ages 11 to 13

-- Take them to the bank: Consider opening a savings account for your child with your financial institution.
+Take them to the bank: Teaching teenagers how to save money can be tricky.
+Consider opening a savings account for your child with your financial institution.
 Many banks offer children's beginning accounts in your name, allowing you to keep track of them.
 There are also virtual bank services out there designed to teach children about money management.
 Work with your children to teach them how to handle their accounts on a daily basis.

 - The magic of compound interest: If you have a savings account or any other account that earns compound interest, show your child how you earn the money and why you choose to put it in the account.
 What made you open it?
 What are your plans for that money?
 Show them the maths which indicates how much money you can expect to make if you pay out.
 Work with your children to teach them how to handle their accounts on a daily basis.

 - Credit cards are not cash: Many credit card companies begin allowing children as young as 13 to become authorised users of credit cards.
 If you haven't already, now is the time to teach your child the fundamentals of credit cards.
 Why do individuals choose to pay using credit cards rather than cash?
 When is it right to use a credit card?
 If you enrol your child as an authorised user on your own card, make sure to reinforce these teachings by enforcing the rules you've established with them.

 Teaching your children how to save money may appear to be difficult at first.
 However, if you try out these activities, you can make your child's understanding of money enjoyable and approachable.